ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 Working Groups are a way for Ansible community members to self-organize around particular topics of interest.

-Our community working groups are represented in forms of `Forum groups <https://forum.ansible.com/g>`_.
+Our community working groups are represented in Matrix rooms and  `Forum groups <https://forum.ansible.com/g>`_.

 Many of them meet in chat.
 If you want to get involved in a working group, join the Matrix room or IRC channel where it meets or comment on the agenda.